Table of contents

 Why do you want a remote job?

-There could be so many reasons.
+There could be so many reasons; you may be specifically seeking a high-paying remote job in order to set aside money for the next few years for something big.
 It pays to really think about if working remotely is right for you, your career, your goals and your lifestyle.

 Think about these: